Legend96th/cisco-networking-notes/QoS.md

   Deep Packet inspection

   Some apps might try to hide their packets in order to not be identified by the network devices & gets held down.
 Even by that the devices can perform a deep packet inspection on the first equipement reading the packet (heavy work).
 The equipement then tags the packet so that the other equipement wont do the same inspection again.

+  **Note**
+  The QoS DPI differs from the one used with IPSs in a way that QoS DPI knows the source & destination of traffic while the IPS doesn't, it just stops malicious traffic from going in to the network using signatures.

   # NBAR
   Network Base Application Recognition